 All these things are important to an author’s career.
 But I sometimes wonder if we’ve lost sight of what matters most: the craft.
 I find very few experts offering advice on writing better and producing higher quality work.

 Writing requires a rather large skill set, and while talent gives the luckiest scribes a boost, there are many elements of craft that must be learned and can only be mastered through diligent, long-term study and practice.
 The most brilliant marketing in the world won’t turn a mediocre book into a phenomenon.
-Sure, marketing can give a mediocre piece of work a boost, and works of average quality can become quite successful.
+Sure, marketing can give an average piece of work a boost, making it quite successful.
 However, nothing increases your odds of success as much as top-notch writing and storytelling.

 When I write, I think about marketing early on — before I start outlining, let alone typing the first draft.
 My primary marketing strategy is to write the best book I possibly can.
 That doesn’t mean it’s the best book ever written, but it’s the best book I can write.